 This process typically requires up to 120 days to complete, but can take longer (and has).

-Simply follow directions, fill our the forms in their entirety, and don't apply before 90 days prior to the end of your exclusion term, and you should be OK.
+Simply follow directions, fill out the forms in their entirety, and don't apply before 90 days prior to the end of your excluded term, and you should be ok.

 Now you know that exclusions do not automatically expire, a reinstatement is required and how the exclusion process works.